Shivelight/vindemitor/README.md

 ## Services

-Unlike similar project's such as [youtube-dl], Devine does not currently come with any Services.
-You must develop your own Services and only use Devine with Services you have the legal right to do so.
+Unlike similar project's such as [youtube-dl], Vindemitor does not currently come with any Services.
+You must develop your own Services and only use Vindemitor with Services you have the legal right to do so.

 > [!NOTE]
-> If you made a Service for Devine that does not use Widevine or any other DRM systems, feel free to make a Pull Request
+> If you made a Service for Vindemitor that does not use Widevine or any other DRM systems, feel free to make a Pull Request
 > and make your service available to others.
 Any Service on [youtube-dl] (or [yt-dlp]) would be able to be added to the
-> Devine repository as they both use the [Unlicense license] therefore direct reading and porting of their code would be
+> Vindemitor repository as they both use the [Unlicense license] therefore direct reading and porting of their code would be
 > legal.

   [youtube-dl]: <https://github.com/ytdl-org/youtube-dl>